To list an item in your Etsy shop:

 Think like a shopper: What words would you use to search for this item?

-For some categories, using item attributes will be the best way to add materials to your listings.
+For most categories, using item attributes are the best way to add materials to your listings.

-You can still highlight the materials you use in other areas of your listing.
-Read this Help article for information on how to best use materials on your items.
+You can highlight the materials you use in other areas of your listing.

-- Sellers in the EU will see an extra field to input a price per unit.
-Learn more here.
+Sellers in the EU will see an extra field to input a price per unit.
+Learn more.

-- Sellers in Germany will also see a field for summarizing the main features of their items.
-Learn more here.
+Sellers in Germany will also see a field for summarizing the main features of their items.
+Learn more.

 If you charge sales tax in your shop, you can choose whether to charge it on this particular item.
 Learn more about tax settings.

-If you offer different options for a product, such as size or color, you can incorporate variable attributes into your item listings.
-Keep in mind that you can have up to 2 variations per listing.
+If you offer different options for a product, such as size or color, you can offer variations of the item in your listing.
+You can have up to 2 variations per listing.

 If you are a seller in the United States and would like to use calculated shipping for your listing, enter the item’s weight and size.
 Learn more about calculated shipping.